Greg Daigle

 Since the '80s I have spent a career in human-centered design while looking for the next unexpected innovations in technology, known as “black swans”, and wrote of those experiences.
 LENR, which I have followed for about 10 years, is one of those technologies and appears poised to introduce worldwide change to our energy economy.

-As a former professor of industrial design at Minneapolis College of Art and Design, I contributed to the design of a range of physical products — from the creation of Ethospace for the designer of the Aeron and Equa chairs, to the world’s first commercial fused deposition modeler (now commonly known as 3D printing), to the front-end display of a Cray supercomputer and concept hybrid mowers for Toro.
+As a former professor of industrial design in the 80's at Minneapolis College of Art and Design, I contributed to the design of a range of physical products — from the systems logic design of Ethospace for the designer of the Aeron and Equa chairs, to the industrial design of Stratasys's first commercial fused deposition modeler (now commonly known as 3D printing), to the front-end display of a Cray supercomputer and concept hybrid lawn mowers for Toro.

 Portfolio at The Unlit Pipe